andrevst/git-lesson/class-script.md

-INTRODUCTION
+##INTRODUCTION

 Hello developers,

 Welcome to our first session at the Full Stack Web Developer Nanodegree.

-My name is Andre and I'll be your mentor on this program.
+My name is Andre and I'll be your mentor here.

-For today, Udacity requested me to prepare a short teaching session for you introducing a topic you will learn at the Nanodegree.
+For today, Udacity requested me to prepare a short teaching session for you introducing a topic you will learn during the Nanodegree.

 But, since it's our first time together, let me introduce myself.

-When I'm not mentoring for Udacity, I am a full stack developer working with some cool stuff like Python, NodeJS, React and Blockchain creating business solutions for a really complex enterprise architecture, working with new and legacy systems hosted on Cloud and Mainframe.
+When I'm not mentoring for Udacity, I am a full stack developer working with some cool stuff like Python, NodeJS, ReactJS and Blockchain creating business solutions for a really complex enterprise architecture, working with new and legacy systems hosted on Cloud and Mainframe.

-well, you might be wondering how we manage all changes in our projects and source codes.
+well, you might be wondering how do we manage all changes in our source codes.

 That's why, I decide to cover one of my favorites topics in the Nanodegree.
 Version Control.

 We will talk about version control systems, git and then I'll show you some tips about GitHub.

-AGENDA
+##AGENDA

-So today we will cover Version Control Systems, Git and a bit about Github
+So today we will cover Version Control, Git and a bit about Github

 First I'll give you a brief explanation on what is a VCS and it's importance then we will talk about Git how it works and I'll show you some terminologies and a quick guide to starting using it.
 Finally, we will talk about GitHub, what is GitHub, and the greatest functions it has I hope you enjoy the trip.

-VERSION CONTROL
+##VERSION CONTROL

 You might already know a bit about version control.

-But if you don't, don't worry, a Version Control System is just software that helps you control (or manage) the different versions.. of something like a source code.
+But if you don't, don't worry, a Version Control System is just software that helps you control (or manage) the different versions of something, like a source code.

-There are a number of Version Control Systems out there.
-Three of the most popular version control systems are:

-Git
-Subversion
-Mercurial

-There are two main types of version control system models:

-the centralized model - all users connect to a central, master repository the distributed model - each user has the entire repository on their computer

-So now we know that Version Control (aka Revision Control aka Source Control) let us track our files over time.
-Why is it important?
-Well, resuming it in one sentence, I can say:

-"When we mess things up we can easily get back to a previous working version."

 You’ve probably created your own version control system without realizing it.
 Got any files like this?